percona/pxb-docs/docs/howtos/recipes_xbk_full.md

   is
   the purpose of the second preparation).

+!!! note

-**NOTE**: You might want to set the `--use-memory` option to a value close to the size of your buffer pool, if you are on a dedicated server that has enough free memory.
+    You might want to set the `--use-memory` option to a value close to the size of your buffer pool, if you are on a dedicated server that has enough free memory.
 The [xtrabackup Option reference](https://docs.percona.com/percona-xtrabackup/latest/xtrabackup_bin/xbk_option_reference.html#xbk-option-reference) contains more details.

     Review [Full Backups](https://docs.percona.com/percona-xtrabackup/latest/backup_scenarios/full_backup.html#creating-a-backup) for a more detailed explanation.